 5 Benefits of Oolong Tea for a Tasty, Healthy Life

-Grown in southern China and Taiwan, oolong tea, 烏龍茶 (phonetic pronunciation: “wu-long”), is one of the more popular teas in the world.
+Grown in southern China and Taiwan, oolong tea, 烏龍茶 (phonetic pronunciation: “wu-long”), is one of the more popular types of tea in the world.
 Though its popularity has yet to be fully realized in the United States, oolong tea has been grown, fermented, and consumed for thousands of years.

 Although oolong tea is first mentioned in poems written in the Ming Dynasty (1368-1644), the tea is significantly older.
 It was originally known as Beiyun tea, and originated in the Tang Dynasty (618-907).
 Often used as a tribute tea, it was a drink offered as a sign of great honor.